Aroweeri/BBCursorDriver/README.md

 intervals.
 This is a known problem and I've been investigating it for some time.
 The current solution is to kill the process and restart it.

 You can now control your cursor with the precision of a pen!
+Enjoy.
-Enjoy The orientation to place the boogie board for it to match with your screen is with the plug/cord facing up.
+The orientation to place the boogie board for it to match with your screen is with the plug/cord facing up.